Researchers around the world are looking at better ways to diagnose and screen breast cancer.

 One trial is looking at a type of MRI scan called the sodium MRI.
 This uses the salt (sodium) in the cells of breast cancer to see what is going on inside the breast.
 Researchers want to find out if the sodium MRI scan:

 - will increase their understanding of how breast cancer works

 - help doctors to better predict how well treatment might work

 - help doctors to decide what is the best treatment for each person

 Research into treatment for breast cancer

-Researchers are looking into new treatments for early and advanced breast cancer.
+Researchers are looking into new treatments for early and secondary breast cancer.